-- A. Protect the confidentiality of the student who files a complaint; - B. Encourage the reporting of any incidents of sexual or other forms of harassment;
+- A. Protect the confidentiality of the student who files a complaint; - B. Encourage the reporting of any incidents of sexual or other forms of harassment; - C. Protect the reputation of any party wrongfully charged with harassment.

-- C. Protect the reputation of any party wrongfully charged with harassment. - 20.
-Possession of Electronic Equipment
+20. Possession of Electronic Equipment

-The School supplies most electronic equipment necessary in school.
-Students are not allowed to bring radios, iPods, mp3 players, "boom-boxes", portable TV's, electronic toys, pagers, beepers or other paging devices, and the like without the permission of the administration.
+The school supplies most electronic equipment necessary in school.
+Students are not allowed to bring iPods, electronic toys, and the like without the permission of the administration.
 Any forbidden equipment will be confiscated and disciplinary action will be taken.